rowanmac/rowanmac.github.io/my_collections/_lists/albums.md

 layout: page
 ---

-A list of albums listen through in full, with my favourite song (if I have one).
+A list of albums I've listened through in full, with my favourite song (if I have one).

 ---